-According to Schollem (1969), one Jewish Kabalistic school describes that the spiritual world was originated from/into/in a primordial space from which God withdrew Himself, allowing things to be created.
-According to Schollem the universe was created because God decided to withdraw into Himself.
+According to Schollem (1969), one Jewish Kabalistic school describes that the spiritual world was originated from/into/in a primordial space from which God withdrew into Himself.
 Instead of turning outward, He contracts His essence, which becomes more and more hidden.
 Without the [that movement] there would be no cosmic process, for it is God's withdrawal into Himself that first creates a pneumatic, primordial space . . . and makes possible the existence of something other than God and His pure essence (p.
 110-111).